zoff99/csorma/README.md

 * easy to use (for most common SQL operations)
 * no dependencies (other than SQLite3 amalagamtion soure file)
 * works with ASAN
+* works with TSAN
+* works with UBSAN
 * <b>sqlcipher</b> encryption option (you need to have openssl and libssl and libcrypto installed)

 ### What is does NOT do